thelinuxlich/go-go-try/README.md

 ## Why

-Why not [`nice-try`](https://github.com/electerious/nice-try) with it's 70+ million downloads per month?

--   `go-go-try` supports async functions.
+-   Supports sync/async functions.
--   `go-go-try` allows you to capture the thrown error.
+-   Allows you to capture the thrown error.
--   `go-go-try` is written in TypeScript.
+-   Written in TypeScript.
 The types are written in a way that reduce developer errors.
--   `go-go-try` is inspired by Golang error catching.
+-   Inspired by Golang error catching.
+-   Zero dependencies.

 Why not just `try`/`catch`?